MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-dialog.md

 Component dialogs use a sequence model for conversations, and each dialog in the container is responsible for calling other dialogs in the container.
 When the component dialog's inner dialog stack is empty, the component ends.

-Consider using component and waterfall dialogs if your bot:

-- Has a relatively simple control flow.
-- Does not require a more flexible conversation model.
+Consider using component and waterfall dialogs if your bot has a relatively simple control flow that does not require more dynamic conversation flow.

 [About component and waterfall dialogs](bot-builder-concept-waterfall-dialogs.md)  describes component, waterfall, and prompt dialogs in more detail.

 ### Adaptive dialogs

-Adaptive dialogs use a flexible model for conversations.
+Adaptive dialogs use a flexible model for conversations to handle a wider range of user interaction.
 An adaptive dialog can be designed to end or remain active when its inner dialog stack is empty.
-They offer several built-in capabilities, including interruption handling, attaching a recognizer to each dialog, using the language generation system, and more.
+They offer several built-in capabilities, including interruption handling, language recognition, language generation, and more.
 With adaptive dialogs, you can focus more on modeling the conversation and less on dialog mechanics.

 An adaptive dialog is part of the dialogs library and works with all of the other dialog types.
 You can easily build a bot that uses many dialog types.